 Summary of the Election Process

-The ccNSO Council shall appoint the Election Manager and establish the timeline for nomination and election of ccNSO Councillors by members no later than two months before the last ccNSO face-to-face meeting of the year; during which the candidates are given the opportunity to present their statements and answer questions from the community.
+The ccNSO Council shall appoint the Election Process Manager and establish the timeline for nomination and election of ccNSO Councillors by members.
+In establishing the timeline, taking into account the duration of the nomination process, the need for Q&A session with the candidates before the voting starts – preferably during a members session during ICANN’s AGM meeting, the voting process and a potential run-off election.
+The goal is to conclude the election process two (2 months) prior to the meeting the newly elected Councillors take their seat on the ccNSO Council.

 A valid candidate is one that has been nominated and seconded according to this Guideline and that has accepted the nomination.
 If there is more than one valid candidate in a Geographical Region, an election shall be conducted in that region.
 Voting will be by secret ballot, that is, the ballot is identified only by a code and not by a name.
-The nomination and election process will be supervised by the Election Manager, who will also announce the outcome.
+The nomination and election process will be supervised by the Election Process Manager, who will also announce the outcome.

-Election Manager and Timelines
+Election Process Manager and Timelines

 With regard to the timeline to nominate and elect a ccNSO Council members the bylaws state: Section 10.4.
 MEMBERSHIP “(g) The ccNSO Council members selected by the ccNSO members from each Geographic Region (see Section 10.3(a)(i)) shall be selected through nomination, and if necessary election, by the ccNSO members within that Geographic Region.
 At least 90 days before the end of the regular term of any ccNSO-member-selected member of the ccNSO Council, or upon the occurrence of a vacancy in the seat of such a ccNSO Council member, the ccNSO Council shall establish a nomination and election schedule, which shall be sent to all ccNSO members within the Geographic Region and posted on the Website.”

-Appointment of Election Manager
+Appointment of Election Process Manager

 9 weeks prior to the last ICANN meeting of the year, the ccNSO Council appoints an Election Manager from the ccNSO Secretariat and establishes the timeline for the upcoming nomination.